dhjw/php-freenode-irc-bot/readme.md

 - [Get a bitly token](https://bitly.com) for short URLs (recommended)
 - Edit the `settings-<instance>.php` file to contain your settings, username and password
 - Run the bot with `php bot.php <instance>` or `php bot.php <instance> test` for test mode.
 On Linux it is recommended to run the bot in `screen` so closing the terminal won't kill the bot
-- For admin op commands give the bot account +o access with ChanServ for your channel.
-See `/msg chanserv help access`
+- For admin op commands give the bot account +ort access with ChanServ for your channel. `/msg chanserv flags ##example botuser +ort`

 ## Setting up Services
 ### YouTube URL info and search via !yt